 Can a family member or a friend of the patient interpret for them?

-A list of sign language interpreting agencies is available here: http://ccdhh.com/index.php/sign-language-interpreting-agencies
+A list of sign language interpreting agencies is available here: https://ccdhh.com/index.php/directory/ (click on the Interpreting Agencies tab)

 The regulations under the Americans with Disabilities Act specifically state that you must permit disabled people to bring service animals, such as seeing-eye dogs and hearing dogs, into your office.
 Nothing in the act requires you to allow service animals into the operatory if the patient does not require the service provided by the animal during the time the dental procedures are being performed.
 Public accommodations, including dental offices, are not required to supervise or care for service animals.
 A staff member should remain with the patient at all times and under all circumstances while they are separated from the animal, unless a friend or relative accompanies them.